axelderoeck/custom-steam/README.md

 5. Steam settings -> Interface -> Select the skin you wish Steam to use (requires Steam to restart).
 6. Select ```custom-steam```.
 7. Restart Steam.

-## (Developer notes) Creating a release

-> It's important to keep this structure so that the installation instructions will always work.

-1. Zip the ```resource``` folder.
-2. Rename the zip file to 'custom-steam.zip'.
-3. Upload zip as a new release.